 “Illinois Tech sponsored student travel” is travel involving a student or students that (i) is initiated, actively managed, planned and arranged by a member of Illinois Tech’s faculty or staff, or members of a recognized student organization with the approval of an appropriate administrator; or (ii) has Illinois Tech financial, physical or administrative involvement or oversight.
 Illinois Tech sponsored student travel does not include travel under the auspices of Illinois tech’s Department of Athletics or study abroad programs under the auspices of Illinois Tech’s International Center.

 All student and recognized student organization travel falling under this Policy must meet the following requirements:

 Approval decisions of an appropriate administrator must be consistent with the provisions of this Policy.
-An appropriate administrator should not approve travel if he or she determines that safety, security or health conditions pose an undue risk to the traveler(s).
+An appropriate administrator should not approve travel if they determine that safety, security or health conditions pose an undue risk to the traveler(s).

-- An appropriate administrator should not approve travel if he or she determines that safety, security or health conditions pose an undue risk to the traveler(s).
+- An appropriate administrator should not approve travel if they determine that safety, security or health conditions pose an undue risk to the traveler(s).

 - Students shall not be required to study or do research in locations affected by an U.S. State Department Travel Warning in order to satisfy a degree requirement or to receive a grade for a class.

 - Travel to a country where the U.S. State Department has issued a mandatory evacuation order shall not be permitted.

 - Recognized student organization travel must be consistent with the organization's mission statement and constitution on file with the Office of Campus Life, and travel must be planned so as not to create an undue interference with academic responsibilities.